Muhtasham/pod-helper/README.md

 ## ToDos:
 - [X]  Add support for real-time Automatic Speech Recognition (ASR).
 - [X]  Add support for more audio formats, install ffmpeg.
 - [ ]  Port BERT model for MLM and Sentiment Analysis to TensorRT-LLM, to support real-time audio repair and sentiment analysis.
+Waiting for this issue to be resolved: [BERT model for MLM and Sentiment Analysis](https://github.com/NVIDIA/TensorRT-LLM/issues/1042)
+- [ ]  Add support for more audio repair capabilities.
 - [ ]  Add support for more languages.

 ## Contributing